A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Proposed Design Approach

-We realize the comparison altogether with the sums in Eq.~\eqref{eq:sum_cmp} through the circuit topology in Fig.~\ref{fig:cmp}.
-The selected circuit compares the voltage on the \quotes{$+$} terminal with that on the \quotes{$-$} terminal, which are obtained through voltage dividers.
+where $V_0$ is a positive constant voltage, which can be arbitrarily chosen (it is also employed in the generalized adders), and $(\alpha_i)_{i=1}^{n_p+1}$ are gains depending on $H_i$, $h_i$, $a^*$, and $b^*$, whose sign is not known a-priori.
+Let us append $V_0$ to $p$, i.e., $p_{n_p+1} = V_0$.
+We realize the comparison altogether with the sums in Eq.~\eqref{eq:buck_empc_sum_cmp} through the circuit topology in Fig.~\ref{fig:cmp}.
+The selected circuit compares the voltage on the \quotes{$+$} terminal with that on the \quotes{$-$} terminal; these voltages are obtained through voltage dividers.